Clarksj4/TurnSystemUnity/README.md

 # TurnSystemUnity

-Blurb about what the turn system is....
+The following is a Unity implementation of [this turn order]().
+It is a priority ordered collection of items that allows enumeration.
 Two components are required to implement a turn system: the _Turn System_ and _Turn Based Entity_ components.

 <img align="right" src="https://drive.google.com/uc?export=view&id=0B9MQaq0nXQvCd2NTcjZ4eWdhQnM">